MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/null-values.md

 ## Null values and aggregation functions

-When applying the following operators to entities that include null values, the null values are intentionally ignored and don't factor into the calculation:
+When applying the following operators to entities that include null values, the null values are ignored and don't factor into the calculation:

 * [count()](../count-aggfunction.md)
 * [count_distinct()](../count-distinct-aggfunction.md)